 Welcome to API’s source tracking series.
 I’m your host, Katie Kutsko, API’s education and strategy manager of news products.
-In September’s Special Edition series, I’ll amplify insights and share resources I’ve learned alongside newsrooms who track the diversity of people quoted in their stories through Source Matters, API’s award-winning source diversity tracking and analysis tool.
+I’ll amplify insights and share resources I’ve learned alongside newsrooms who track the diversity of people quoted in their stories through Source Matters, API’s award-winning source diversity tracking and analysis tool.

 How to set impactful goals

 My daughter turns one soon.
 Over the past 11 months, I’ve spent quite a bit of time envisioning a future for her.
 I have always imagined a future where local and community-based news thrives, but now, as a mother, I see just how critical it is for this vision to become reality.
 Americans need the press to provide accurate and community-oriented news and information to help families and individuals make decisions that allow them to succeed.

 While experiencing this big personal life transformation, I have had the privilege of working with a cohort of newsrooms who are committed to expanding their reach into communities that have been historically underserved or undercovered through tracking sources.

 If you want to start tracking sources but don’t quite know where to begin, here’s a guide to help you get started.